yearn/yearn-devdocs/docs/getting-started/products/yvaults/yvault-advantages.md

 The Backscratcher yVault is only possible due to synergistic relationships with protocols like Curve, SushiSwap and Pickle Finance.
 Our relationships across DeFi allow yVault depositors benefits that they cannot get elsewhere.

-Yearn actively collaborates on development with protocols like the ones mentioned in order to create new opportunities for yield and further DeFi as an industry.
+Yearn actively collaborates on development with protocols like the ones mentioned to create new opportunities for yield and further DeFi as an industry.